DimitriPalmer22/Relapse-Code-Documentation/_temp/03-23 Sound Test.md

 - [ ] Make sure each of the powers has some type of noise (like an explosion sound or something)

 # BAKING

+Use the "Low res lighting test settings". pls don't change the settings.
+If you want to change the lighting settings, clone the settings and edit those.

+Turn off any big ass planes before baking.
+These planes mess up bake times & bake a lot of unnecessary info.

 - [x] Movement1
 - [ ] Combat1 - ANDRE
 - [ ] Movement2 - MIKEL